tph5595/Secure-Chat/README.md

 # Secure-Chat
-Java chat and file transfer with PGP key authentication
+Java chat and file transfer with PGP key authentication (In Progress)